fizmo/dropwizard-bundle-guice/README.md

 It's likely possible to do similar things using Dropwizard's bundles or Jersey's providers; we simply prefer Guice's mechanisms.

+### Caveats

+There are a couple of important notes to be aware of with the current version of the module.

+#### Do not bind generic interfaces or base classes

+The following binding will not work:

+    bind(new TypeReference<MessageBodyReader<MyCustomType>>(){}).to(MyCustomMessageBodyReader.class);

+Jersey only supports classes in its DI support.
+Any types bound as type references (to capture generic parameters) will be ignored by the underlying jersey-guice library.
+To properly register the provider it must be bound as a concrete class:

+    bind(MyCustomMessageBodyReader.class);

+#### Be aware of the jersey-guice binding life-cycle

+Jersey supports class binding, where the bound class's scope is per-request by default, except for providers which are always singletons; or instance binding, where the instance is naturally a singleton.

+Instance bindings are used to create object when the constructor needs parameters that are not available to the injector.
+Also, in jersey are sometimes to bind instances of generic types, since generic types can't be bound as classes.
+An example of this is the `BasicAuthProvider` in the dropwizard-auth module, which is usually registered as a singleton provider instance.

+Guice provides instance bindings as well, through `bind(type).toInstance(instance)`.
+However, the jersey-guice module does not expose the details of the binding to Jersey.
+Instead it looks at the bound classes for `@Path` or `@Provider` annotations, and only exposes the annotated classes to Jersey.

+This restriction and the one above have practical implications for the dropwizard-auth module, whose providers have type parameters and are not annotated with `@Provider`, because they are designed to be registered as singletons and not classes.

+To solve both issues, you must create a non-parameterized derived class annotated with `@Provider`.

+    @javax.ws.rs.ext.Provider
+    public class MyBasicAuthProvider extends BasicAuthProvider<User> {
+        public AnnotatedBasicAuthProvider(Authenticator<BasicCredentials, User> authenticator, String realm) {
+            super(authenticator, realm);
+        }
+    }

+    bind(MyBasicAuthProvider.class);

+It is hoped these limitations can be lifted in future versions.

 ## Getting Started

 To add Guice to your Dropwizard project, create an instance of GuiceBundle and add it to your bootstrap.